Skip to main content

 • Perform trend analysis.

-Once you have a list of discovered services, HCE creates an application map (using auto-suggestion or manual service selection) based on your requirements.
+Once you have a list of discovered services, Harness CE creates an application map (using auto-suggestion or manual service selection) based on your requirements.
 You can refer to the real-time topology view to get the connectivity representation.

 You can create, edit, and delete application maps.

-1. To create an application map, navigate to Chaos module, select Project Settings, and then select Discovery.
+1. To create an application map, select Project Settings, and then select Discovery.

-3. Once you select or create a discovery agent, navigate to the Application Maps tab and select New Application Map.
+3. Once you select a discovery agent, navigate to the Application Maps tab and select New Application Map.

 4. Specify a name, description (optional), and tags (optional).
 Select Continue.

-5. Select one or more discovered services and select Next.
+5. Select one or more discovered services that you wish to use and select Next.

 6. Optionally, add service relationship details and select Save Changes.